YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 Final Product
 -------------

-Our first application isn’t very impressive as it just displays the default text, but the focus in this module is to learn how to use the Mojito CLI utility.
+Our first application isn't very impressive as it just displays the default text, but the focus in this module is to learn how to use the Mojito CLI utility.
 In the process, we also create our first application and a mojit.